 Mechanical Irrigation Systems - Farming Wheel

 Shark Wheel won a government grant through the National Science Foundation in January 2018 .
 The grant was for $225,000 to develop a state-of-the-art wheel for the mechanical irrigation industry.
 After performing extensive customer discovery interviews and graduating through the government's I-Corps program, Shark Wheel learned what the market desires in a wheel.
 Shark Wheel not only designed the wheel with incorporating every requested feature, but has had incredible test results to date:

-Minimize rutting (the industry's largest issue is digging a trench).
+(the industry's largest issue is digging a trench)